- What Are Options?

 - Put options, which give the buyer the right to sell the instrument at a specified price.
-On the other hand, put options are bought by traders speculating the market will go down, or bear traders.
+Put options are bought by traders speculating the market will go down or bear traders.

 In order to own an option, the buyer pays the seller an amount called the premium.
-When the trader acts as the buyer he pays the premium, and when selling an option he receives it.
+When the trader acts as the buyer, he pays the premium, and when selling an option, he receives it.
 The premium is decided by a few factors; the current rate or price of the instrument is the first one.
-In addition, since options are contracts to trade in the future, there is a time element.
+In addition, since options are contracts to trade in the future, there is a time element in play.
 The date on which the option can be exercised is called the expiration date, and the price at which the option buyer can choose to execute is the strike price.
-Longer dated options have higher premiums than shorter dated options, much like buying insurance.
+Longer-dated options have higher premiums than shorter-dated options, much like buying insurance.

 Another key factor in determining the premium is the volatility of the underlying instrument.
 High volatility increases the price of the option, as higher volatility means there is a greater likelihood of a larger market move that can bring about profits – potentially even before the option has reached its strike price.
 A trader can choose to close his option position on any trading day, profiting from a higher premium, whether it has risen due to increased volatility or the market moving his way.